Edward Moulton

-Edward W. "Dad" Moulton (1849 – July 19, 1922) was an American sprinter, athletic trainer, and coach.
+Edward W. "Dad" Moulton (1848 – July 19, 1922) was an American sprinter, athletic trainer, and coach.
 He was a professional sprinter who won more than 300 races and was regarded as the American sprinting champion from 1872 to 1878.
 Moulton later worked as a trainer of sprinters, wrestlers, boxers, and bicyclists.
 He trained many well-known track and field athletes from the 1880s through the 1910s, including the original "world's fastest human," Al Tharnish, and Olympic medalists Alvin Kraenzlein (four gold medals in 1900), Charlie Paddock (two gold medals and one silver in 1920), Morris Kirksey (one gold and one silver in 1920), George Horine (bronze medal in 1912), and Feg Murray (bronze medal in 1920).

 In the 1890s, Moulton was also employed as a trainer and coach of American football, including one year as the head football coach at the University of Minnesota.
 Moulton also coached athletics and worked as a trainer at other schools, including the University of Michigan, the University of Iowa, and the University of Wisconsin.
 He spent most of the last 22 years of his life working as a coach and trainer of track and field, football and baseball at Stanford University.

 Early years

-Moulton was born in 1848 or 1849 at Saint Anthony Falls, Minnesota, now part of Minneapolis.
+Moulton was born in 1848 at Saint Anthony Falls, Minnesota, now part of Minneapolis.
 He was reported to be "the second white boy born in the place".
 During the American Civil War, he enlisted in the 1st Minnesota Heavy Artillery Regiment at age 14 or 15.
 He participated in Sherman's March to the Sea and later became a scout and participated in "skirmishes" with the Indians during a mission blazing a trail to Helena, Montana.